WasmEdge/WasmEdge/doc/contribution.md

 ### Fork Repository

-Fork the SSVM repository on GitHub to your personal account.
+Fork the WasmEdge repository on GitHub to your personal account.

 ```
-$ git clone git@github.com:second-state/SSVM.git
+$ git clone git@github.com:WasmEdge/WasmEdge.git
-$ cd SSVM
+$ cd WasmEdge
 $ git checkout 0.7.3
 ```

-Notes: Note the SSVM team builds lots of extensions of Server-side WebAssembly, see [TensorFlow](https://github.com/second-state/ssvm-tensorflow), [Storage](https://github.com/second-state/ssvm-storage), [Command interface](https://github.com/second-state/ssvm_process_interface), [Ethereum](https://github.com/second-state/ssvm-evmc), [Substrate](https://github.com/second-state/substrate-ssvm-node).
+Notes: Note the WasmEdge team builds lots of extensions of Server-side WebAssembly, see [TensorFlow](https://github.com/WasmEdge/WasmEdge-tensorflow), [Storage](https://github.com/WasmEdge/WasmEdge-storage), [Command interface](https://github.com/WasmEdge/WasmEdge_process_interface), [Ethereum](https://github.com/WasmEdge/WasmEdge-evmc), [Substrate](https://github.com/second-state/substrate-ssvm-node).
 If you want to contribue the extensions, please go to those repositories.

 ### Setup Development Environment

-The SSVM is developed on Ubuntu 20.04 to take advantage of advanced LLVM features for the AOT compiler.
-The SSVM team also builds and releases statically linked SSVM binaries for older Linux distributions.
+The WasmEdge is developed on Ubuntu 20.04 to take advantage of advanced LLVM features for the AOT compiler.
+The WasmEdge team also builds and releases statically linked WasmEdge binaries for older Linux distributions.

 Our development environment requires libLLVM-10 and >=GLIBCXX_3.4.26.

-If you are using the older operating system than Ubuntu 20.04, please use our special docker image to build SSVM.
+If you are using the older operating system than Ubuntu 20.04, please use our special docker image to build WasmEdge.
 If you are looking for the pre-built binaries for the older operatoring system, we also provide several pre-built binaries based on manylinux* distribution.